absalom-muc/MHI-AC-Ctrl/README.md

 Please check the GitHub pages to see how to install them (usually via tools -> libraries).

-Create a sub-directory "MHI-AC-Ctrl" and copy the files from the [src directory](https://github.com/absalom-muc/MHI-AC-Ctrl/tree/master/src) in your MHI-AC-Ctrl sub-directory.
+Create a sub-directory "MHI-AC-Ctrl" and copy the files from the [src directory](src) in your MHI-AC-Ctrl sub-directory.
-Adapt ssid, password in [MHI-AC-Ctrl.h](https://github.com/absalom-muc/MHI-AC-Ctrl/blob/master/src/MHI-AC-Ctrl.h).
-Further configuration options are described in [MQTT.md](https://github.com/absalom-muc/MHI-AC-Ctrl/blob/master/MQTT.md).
+The configuration options are described in [SW-Configuration.md](SW-Configuration.md).

 In a previous version (see [here](https://github.com/absalom-muc/MHI-AC-SPY)) I used the Hardware-SPI of the ESP8266.
 But since the SPI documentation of ESP8266 is poor, I decided to switch to a Software based SPI.
 This Software based SPI is reliable and the performance of the ESP8266 is sufficient for this use case.
 In case of problems please check the serial debug output first.

-## MQTT
-The control via MQTT is described [here](/MQTT.md)

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details

 # Acknowledgments
-The coding of the [SPI protocol](https://github.com/absalom-muc/MHI-AC-Ctrl/blob/master/SPI.md) of the AC is a nightmare.
+The coding of the [SPI protocol](SPI.md) of the AC is a nightmare.
 Without [rjdekker's MHI2MQTT](https://github.com/rjdekker/MHI2MQTT) I had no chance to understand the protocol!
 Unfortunately rjdekker is no longer active on GitHub.
 He used an Arduino plus an ESP8266 for his project.
 Also thank you very much on the authors and contributors of [MQTT client](https://github.com/knolleary/pubsubclient), [ArduinoOTA](https://github.com/esp8266/Arduino/tree/master/libraries/ArduinoOTA), [OneWire](https://www.pjrc.com/teensy/td_libs_OneWire.html) and [DallasTemperature](https://github.com/milesburton/Arduino-Temperature-Control-Library) libraries.